Kate-Maina/Phase2_Project_Group2/README.md

 Our analysis shows that G-rated and family-friendly films offer the highest ROI, certain genres like Drama and Animation consistently receive strong ratings, and a few key directors drive higher foreign revenue.
 English remains the dominant language for popular films, but non-English content also shows potential.
 These insights can help guide data-driven decisions on genre focus, content rating, and director partnerships for a successful market entry.
  # Technologies Used

-  Python - Pandas, Matplotlib, Seaborn, NumPy
+  - Python - Pandas, Matplotlib, Seaborn, NumPy
+  - git
+  - Tableau
-   Jupyter Notebook
+   - Jupyter Notebook
    #  Repository Structure

     ZippedData/ → Folder containing the cleaned datasets used in analysis